Financial-Times/origami-image-service/RUNBOOK.md

 ## Release Details

-The application is deployed to QA whenever a new commit is pushed to the `master` branch of this repo on GitHub.
+The application is deployed to QA whenever a new commit is pushed to the `main` branch of this repo on GitHub.

 The application is deployed to production whenever a semver tag is added to this repo on Github, such as through GitHub's Releases interface.